aleexam/rx_observable/README.md

         regSub(subscription);
       }

-      // This will automatically dispose all registered resources
+      // super.dispose will automatically dispose all registered resources
+      // No need to override it in real code, showed here only for clarification
       @override
       void dispose() {
         super.dispose();